ahmedadeltito/SimpleNetworkLibrary/README.md

 # User Documentation :

-1. For simple integration all you have to do is add the following command in your root build.gradle at the end of repositories:
+1. For simple integration all you have to do is to add the following command in your root build.gradle at the end of repositories:
 ```java
 	allprojects {
 		repositories {